3005 (song)

-"3005" (album version entitled "V. 3005") is a song by American rapper Childish Gambino from his second studio album Because the Internet.
-The song was released on October 22, 2013 as the first official single from the album.
-It peaked at number eight on the UK R&B Chart and 64 on the US Billboard Hot 100.
+"3005" (album version entitled "V. 3005") is a song by American rapper Childish Gambino, released on October 22, 2013 as the first official single from his second studio album Because the Internet.
+It peaked at number eight on the UK R&B Chart and number 64 on the US Billboard Hot 100.

 Background

 On October 22, 2013, Gambino released "3005" to SoundCloud, revealing it as the first single from his second studio album Because the Internet.
 The following day it was released for digital download on iTunes.
 The song was produced by Gambino himself, along with Stefan Ponce and Ludwig Göransson.

 Composition

 Childish Gambino said that he wrote the song early in the morning, as he does with all the songs he considers his best songs.
 He spoke on the track's significance saying, "Everybody's like, 'It's a love song.'
 It's kind of an existential thing.
 I'm just really scared of being alone.
 When I was little, there was a big dog down the street.
 I was really scared of it.
 But when I was with my sister, when I knew I had to protect her, I wasn't afraid of the dog as much because somebody was there.
 I had a purpose...I kind of feel lost.
 I kind of lost that, I feel."
 The song features "deprecating, punchline-packed bars" by Gambino, backed by "his, Stefan Ponce and Ludwig Göransson‘s quirky, futuristic synth boardwork" and a heavy bass.
 The song has been described as having an introspective and self-referential feel.
+This song is composed in a key of F-sharp minor and features a tempo of 166 beats per minute.